loayelzobeidy/CodingTask/README.md

   MongoDB
   Text Editor such as Atom

-Installation:-
+Installation

   To install MongDB run in the ubuntu terminal 'sudo apt-get install mongodb' To install Nodejs run in the ubuntu terminal 'sudo apt-get install nodejs' To install npm(Node package manager) run in the ubuntu terminal 'sudo apt-get install npm' To install all the Prerequisites run in the folder project 'sudo npm install'

-Booting the server:-
+Booting the server

   To boot the server in the run the folder project 'npm start'.

-Tests:-
+Tests

   The tests are done using Mocha and chai for assertion and geolib to make sure the returned results from the database are correct.

-Run Tests:-
+Run Tests
 To start the tests run the folder project 'npm test' after starting the server.